stracquadaniolab/pygna/docs/vignettes.rst

 Step 3: define your function
 ____________________________
 Define your custom function that implements your statistical test.
-It must always return a `float` value.
+It must always return a `float`, representing the statistical value calculated in the function.

 For example here it is reported the calculation of the geneset total degree